 Autumn is upon us, San Diego’s Kids Free October promotion is around the corner, and below are a few Fall Festivals that offer the best bargain around: free for the entire family!

 From North County to Old Town to Coronado, San Diego is closing out April with some amazing events.
 Make sure to check out at least one of these top things to do.

 Enjoy art?
 Next weekend, Little Italy is the place you’ll want to be.

 Spring is in full swing in San Diego.
 With sun shiny days and pleasantly warm temperatures in the 70s, now is a perfect time to head outdoors and explore some great upcoming spring and garden festivals.

-Following are three fun spring flings to check out this May:
+After the break are three fun spring flings to check out this May.

 Any time is right for celebrating San Diego’s ethnic diversity.
 But May presents us with a triptych – a chance to join the city’s Mexican, Italian and Portuguese communities as they celebrate their heritage.

 What will you be doing the night of February 21st?
 While you may not be stumbling along the streets of Bourbon Street chucking strings of beads to wide eyed revelers, hopefully you will be celebrating Mardi Gras right here in San Diego!